kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

    The `COPY User FROM df` is a Kuzu query that inserts the contents of `df`, which is a Polars data frame stored as an in-memory Python object.
-Since Kuzu also runs as part of the same Python process, it can directly access and scan the contents of the data frame without incurring any real data movement costs, e.g., any serialization/deserialization or data copies[^1].
+Since Kuzu also runs as part of the same Python process, it can directly access and scan the contents of the data frame without incurring any data movement costs, e.g., any serialization/deserialization or data copies[^1].

 ##  Does in-process mean databases are "ephemeral"?

 I'll next address a common misconception about in-process DBMSs.
-Because in-process DBMSs are Pandas-like data science libraries and because these libraries don't persist you data, a question I often get is: "Are the databases I create using in-process DMBSs also ephemeral?"
+Because in-process DBMSs are Pandas-like data science libraries and because these libraries don't persist your data, a question I often get is: "Are the databases I create using in-process DMBSs also ephemeral?"
 The answer is: **No!** Just like any other DBMS, all the in-process systems I’ve mentioned—SQLite, DuckDB, Kuzu, LanceDB—persist your databases on disk.
 That said, many in-process DBMSs also offer an “in-memory” mode[^2] if you don’t want to persist your data.
 For example, in Kuzu, if you create a `Database` object with an empty string like this: `db = kuzu.Database("")`,